-Best Pokémon Go tips and tricks — Updated for Gen 2!
+Best Pokémon Go tips and tricks — Updated for May!

 In other words, if you want to evolve a Rhydon, you need to catch, hatch, or walk Rhyhorn or Rhydon as much as possible to get as many candies as possible.
 If you want to power up your Rhydon, though, you can catch or hatch anything for the Stardust.

+With the new Gym system you no longer get the 500 Stardust per day Defenders Bonus, so you'll need to make up the difference somehow.
+And feeding Berries is both slow and resource draining.

-Catching as many Pokémon as possible means you have as much Stardust as possible to power up.
+Catching as many Pokémon as possible, on the other hand, means you have as much Stardust as possible to power up.

 6. Eek the most out of Eggs